Cleaning with Oxygen Bleach

 If you're using pure sodium precarbonate to clean a deck or other tough job, use about 2 tablespoons to a gallon of warm or hot water.
 If you're using OxiClean® or a similar product, the label usually calls for about 1 cup to a gallon of water.
 Stir the powder around a bit and let it stand until it dissolves completely.

-When it's ready, you can apply the active solution by pouring it onto surfaces like deck floors and then spreading it around with a broom, but using a sprayer makes it easier to evenly saturate a surface and keep it wet, which is a critical part of getting the full benefit of the cleaning action.
-A garden compression spray works well for this and makes it possible to cover vertical surfaces like deck railings, fences, and house siding in addition to floors and other horizontal surfaces.
+When it's ready, you can apply the active solution by pouring it onto surfaces like deck floors and then spreading it around with a broom but using a sprayer makes it easier to evenly saturate a surface and keep it wet, a critical part of getting the full benefit of the cleaning action.
+A garden compression sprayer works well for this and makes it possible to cover vertical surfaces like deck railings, fences, and house siding in addition to floors and other horizontal surfaces.

 Cleaning Exterior Surfaces

 After you saturate a surface with activated oxygen bleach, keep it wet.
 If necessary spray repeatedly to ensure a consistently wet surface.
 Because of the need to keep everything wet until you're ready to rinse, it's best to clean outside surfaces when the weather is overcast or the area is shaded in some other way to prevent the sun from drying things out too quickly.
 Let the bleach solution sit on the surface for 10 minutes or more and then scrub or otherwise dislodge the dirt, algae and other surface film.

 Scrubbing with a brush can be very labor intensive and most people will try to avoid this part of the job.
 However, it's absolutely necessary to physically remove the dirt in some way so it can be rinsed away.
 A pressure washer can be an excellent solution to this problem.
 The force of the water can effectively carry the dirt, etc. lifted by the oxygen bubbles from a surface with minimal effort on your part.